How Much Weight Should I Lift When Strength Training?

 First, if you’re new to strength training, start with lighter weights.
 This is especially important if you haven’t been active or are recovering from an injury.
 You don’t want to injure or strain your muscles, so pick a weight you can lift comfortably for 12-15 reps.
 It should challenge you but not be too heavy.

-As you get used to the exercises, you can gradually increase your weight.
+As you get used to the exercises while weight training, you can gradually increase your weight.
 Aim for 5-10% more each week.
 This will help you see progress and build strength over time.
 You’ll be amazed at how quickly your body can adapt to new challenges.

 Choose a challenging weight.